briggsrrr/Blockchain-Hub/Web3-Basic-Storage/README.md

 Notes:
 > Either create an .env or run locally: export $PRIVATE_KEY={insert private key} to insert a private key (DON'T USE REAL).
-> Utilizes web3 and solcx
+> Utilizes web3 and solcx.
+> Currently configred for local ganache enviorment